hugoalh/hugoalh/coding-guide/powershell.md

 > - `AvoidGlobalFunctions`
 > - `AvoidGlobalVars`

-Global scoped alias, functions, and/or variables maybe override exist alias, functions, and/or variables within the sessions with matching names; This name collision can cause difficult to debug issues for consumers of modules.
+Global scoped aliases, functions, and/or variables maybe override exist aliases, functions, and/or variables within the sessions with matching names; This name collision can cause difficult to debug issues for consumers of modules.

 <table>
 <tbody valign="top">